Loss and damage

 Loss and Damage

-Countries and communities worldwide are suffering escalating impacts of climate change – from loss of lives and livelihoods, to degradation of agricultural land, displacement, and loss of biodiversity.
+Countries and communities worldwide are suffering escalating adverse impacts of climate change – from record-breaking storms, floods, droughts and heatwaves to ocean acidification and rising sea levels.
+Loss and damage from these impacts are also on the rise, from loss of lives and livelihoods, to degradation of agricultural land, displacement, and loss of biodiversity and cultural heritage.

-It is becoming increasingly evident that while adaptation and resilience-building can reduce or prevent some of these losses, there are hard limits.
+It is becoming increasingly evident that while mitigation, adaptation and resilience-building can prevent or reduce some loss and damage, there are limits.

-Loss and damage can refer to the unavoidable impacts of climate change – in economic and non-economic terms – that occur despite, or in the absence of, mitigation and adaptation efforts.
+Loss and damage typically refers to the negative, unavoidable effects of climate change – in economic and non-economic terms – that occur despite, or in the absence of mitigation and adaptation efforts.

-For example, rebuilding infrastructure that has repeatedly been damaged due to floods, loss of coastline land (and homes and businesses), loss of traditional knowledge due to sea-level rise and coastal erosion, or trauma from experiencing a tropical cyclone or years-long drought.
+For example, infrastructure that has repeatedly been damaged due to floods, loss of homes and businesses from coastal erosion, loss of sacred sites due to sea-level rise, or trauma from experiencing a tropical cyclone or years-long drought.

-At COP27 in 2022, Parties reached an historic agreement to establish new funding arrangements, including a new fund for climate-related loss and damage for particularly vulnerable countries.
+At COP27 in 2022, Parties reached a historic agreement to establish new funding arrangements, including a new fund for climate-related loss and damage for particularly vulnerable countries, now known as the Fund for Responding to Loss and Damage.
+At COP28 in 2023, Parties agreed to the initial operationalization of the funding arrangements for the Fund, which is now being quickly set up to meet growing needs.

-The hard-won deal, which has been a key issue for Small Island Developing States for decades, was a turning point in acknowledging the vast inequities of the climate crisis with the aim of providing much-needed finance for poorer countries and communities facing ongoing loss and damage.
+The hard-won deal for a new Fund, which has been a key issue for Small Island Developing States and other vulnerable countries and communities for decades, was a turning point in acknowledging the importance of climate justice.
+This includes addressing the vast inequities of the climate crisis, with the aim of providing much-needed finance for poorer countries and communities facing ongoing loss and damage.

 Latest Updates